cyberphone/cbor-everywhere/README.md

 related measures for *avoiding clashes* with the actual data, are eliminated.

-<a id="cbor-mime-type"></a>A side effect of the "CBOR-only" approach is that
+## CBOR Mime Type

-it limits the need for application specific mime types when CBOR data is transferred over HTTP; `application/cbor` may suffice.
+A side effect of the "CBOR-only" approach described in the previous section is that it limits the need for application specific mime types when CBOR data is transferred over HTTP; `application/cbor` may suffice.